-When handling bulky loads that restrict your vision operate your truck in forward to improve visibility.
+When handling bulky loads that restrict your vision operate your truck in backward to improve visibility.
+Be sure to pivot in the platform give maximum visibility.

 3) Unstable loads are a hazard to you and to your fellow workers.
 Always make certain that the load is well stacked and evenly positioned across both forks.
 Never attempt to lift a load with only one fork.